Drop (film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on 37 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Iana Murrey of Empire gave the film a score of 4 stars out of 5, and wrote: "Fahy may be familiar to most from her ability to destroy you with a single look in the Sicily-set season of The White Lotus, and while Drop isn't nearly as subtle, her groundedness is the antidote to the film's silliness."
 Inverse's Hoai-Tran Bui wrote, "Drop comes from that same group of hypotheticals as [Landon's] greatest hits: What if someone blackmailed you into killing your first date?
 And the answer is a fun, efficient little thriller."
-The Guardian's Adrian Horton gave it 4 out of 5 stars, writing, "[Fahy's] dialed-in performance is thankfully matched by an overarching crispness to the proceedings – just enough flourishes, an enjoyable but not unbearable amount of stress, no wasted time, a perfect match of star, script and style."
+The Guardians Adrian Horton gave it 4 out of 5 stars, writing, "[Fahy's] dialed-in performance is thankfully matched by an overarching crispness to the proceedings – just enough flourishes, an enjoyable but not unbearable amount of stress, no wasted time, a perfect match of star, script and style."

 In a negative review, Odie Henderson of The Boston Globe was less enthusiastic, stating: "The absurd plot twists in Drop might be tolerable if the film weren't so distastefully tethered to domestic violence."
 James Marsh of the South China Morning Post wrote, "While Drop certainly finds fun in its increasingly ridiculous premise, that playful sense of humour is mostly lacking.
 Landon plays things straight – or as straight as one can given the film's inherently implausible premise."
-The Daily Telegraph's Tim Robey gave it 2 stars out of 5, writing, "We've been through so many games like this – in the likes of Phone Booth, Red Eye and the recent Carry-On – which made virtues of their containment.
+The Daily Telegraphs Tim Robey gave it 2 stars out of 5, writing, "We've been through so many games like this – in the likes of Phone Booth, Red Eye and the recent Carry-On – which made virtues of their containment.
 But Drop botches its plot and looks so nastily composited there's no visual pleasure in the exercise."